LassoSoft/LassoGuide/lasso_guide_source/operations/sending-email.rst

    queued message: "sent", "queued", or "error".

 .. important::
-   The email sender may take a few seconds or longer to send an email message.
-   Checking the status immediately after calling `email_send` will always return "queued".
-So, make sure to always delay a bit before checking the status.
+   The email sender may take a few seconds or longer to send a message.
+Checking the status immediately after calling `email_send` will always return "queued", so be sure to add delay before checking the status.

 The following example shows an `email_send` method call that sends a message.
 The `email_result` method is called immediately after to store the unique ID of